Oracle Forms: How it works

 Oracle Forms accesses the Oracle database and generates a screen that presents the data.
 The source form (*.fmb) is compiled into a platform-specific "executable" (*.fmx), that is run (interpreted) by the forms runtime module.
 The form is used to view and edit data in database-driven applications.
 Various GUI elements, such as buttons, menus, scrollbars, and graphics can be placed on the form.
 Source code may also be placed in library files (*.pll) which are compiled into library executables (*.plx) used at runtime.

 The environment supplies built-in record creation, query, and update modes, each with its own default data manipulations.
-This minimizes the need to program common and tedious operations, such as creating dynamic SQL, sensing changed fields, and locking rows.
+This minimizes the need to program common, and tedious operations, such as creating dynamic SQL, sensing changed fields, and locking rows.

 As is normal with event driven interfaces, the software implements event-handling functions called triggers which are automatically invoked at critical steps in the processing of records, the receipt of keyboard strokes, and the receipt of mouse movements.
 Different triggers may be called before, during, and after each critical step.

 Each trigger function is initially a stub, containing a default action or nothing.
 Programming Oracle Forms therefore generally consists of modifying the contents of these triggers in order to alter the default behavior.
 Some triggers, if provided by the programmer, replace the default action while others augment it.

 As a result of this strategy, it is possible to create a number of default form layouts which possess complete database functionality yet contain no programmer-written code at all.

 History

-Oracle Forms is sold and released separately from the Oracle Database.
+Oracle Forms is sold, and released separately from the Oracle Database.
 However, major releases of an Oracle database usually result in a new major version of Oracle Forms to support new features in the database.

 Interactive Application Facility (IAF)

 Oracle Forms started as Interactive Application Facility (IAF), which had two main components: the compiler (Interactive Application Generator - IAG) and the runtime interpreter (Interactive Application Processor - IAP).
 Released with the first Oracle Database version 2 (there was no version 1), IAF provided a character mode interface to allow users to enter and query data from an Oracle database.

-It was renamed to FastForms with Oracle Database version 4 and added an additional tool to help generate a default form to edit with IAG, the form editor.
+It was renamed to Fast Forms with Oracle Database version 4 and added an additional tool to help generate a default form to edit with IAG, the form editor.

 It was renamed a third time to SQL*Forms version 2 along with the Oracle 5 database version.